A written documentation is a record that documents a particular process or object, ie records it in writing.

 This means that a documentation is always written objectively, neutrally and precisely, technical terms can and should be used.
 In addition, it is advisable to write in rather short but concrete sentences.

 A documentation is written in the present tense, even when writing about events that are in the past.
-In addition, the author should try to find as many active formulations as possible and be very careful to avoid the ego form.
+In addition, the author should try to find as many active formulations as possible and be very careful to avoid the ego form In this reason, you can ask about write essay for me .
 In the case of a user manual, which is a technical documentation, no one would even come up with the idea of writing in first-person form.

 In terms of content, a documentation must answer essentially five questions, namely:

 - which problem had to be solved or which process had to be carried out,

 - why it was this course of action that was chosen and not another, which would have been possible,

 - what measures have been taken to ensure the solution or implementation, and